What to Expect from the Maritime Industry in 2019

 Trouble with China

 The U.S. foreign policy experts have revealed in a recent survey that a possibility of an armed conflict in the South China Sea is their top security concern.
 According to the results, there is an even chance of such events occurring in 2019.

 While the tensions between China and the U.S continue, the trade war doesn’t rank higher than the potential confrontation between China and one of the Southeast Asian countries.
 It may be because the U.S. government is expecting to reach a trade agreement on tariff reductions in the course of 2019.
 However, even is such an agreement is reached between the two countries, it would take time for the container shipping sector to stabilise.

 All trade restrictions in 2018 will cause the global container trade to fall by 0.5% to 2% during 2019 and 2020, says Maersk.
 The global economy has also slowed down in the last year, negatively affecting the container shipping market, promising a lacklustre year ahead for the sector.

 Best Strategic Approaches for 2019 Revealed

-Shipping industry insiders and renowned experts will discuss main issues for maritime industry businesses across the value chain and reveal best solutions at two high-profile events in 2019 – the 2nd Green Maritime Forum in Hamburg on 2-3 April and the 4th International Green Shipping Summit on 8 October in the Netherlands.
-Registration for both events is already open with special Early Bird offers available.
-Find out more: https://wisdom.events/.
+Shipping industry insiders and renowned experts will discuss main issues for maritime industry businesses across the value chain and reveal best solutions at a high-profile event in 2019 – the 4th International Green Shipping Summit on 8-9 October in Rotterdam.
+Registration for is already open!
+Find out more: www.gssummit.org.